cran/fastei/README.md

 Aditionally, it is possible to browse the full documentation on the [library website](https://danielhermosilla.github.io/ecological-inference-elections/).
 ### Installation

-As of now, it can only be installed from source.
-Support for Fortran is needed, however, R usually ships with it already.
-OpenMP is optional but highly suggested.
-The Makevars can be usually found on `~.R/Makevars`, where it is possible to add the corresponding/missing flags.
+It can either be installed from source by running `devtools::install_github("DanielHermosilla/ecological-inference-elections)` or by the CRAN repository `install.packages("fastei")`.
+Fortran support is required, usually, shipped by R itself.